Over the years pupils memorise and perform more than 40 poems.

 Our youngest pupils learn the most common ways in which to write the 42 main sounds of English, alongside irregular ‘tricky words’, using the Jolly Phonics Programme.
 Regular practice is encouraged at home with word boxes and then with reading books.
 Regular spelling lessons, dictation and an introduction to the rules of grammar are covered using Jolly Grammar.
-In the Infant School pupils begin to learn how to write in a cursive script.
+From Upper Prep (Year 1), pupils begin to learn how to write in a cursive script.

 Creativity is inspired through the rich range of materials read to children through regular Literature and Read Aloud sessions, and the nurturing of a love of poetry.
 The Tales of Peter Rabbit, Winnie the Pooh, The Just So Stories and Charlotte’s Web are examples of classics that become wonderful friends, to enjoy and return to again and again.

 All Infant and Junior School classes memorise a poem every half-term, which is performed at an assembly for other pupils and for parents.
-Over seven years, pupils will, therefore, memorise more than 40 poems.
+Over seven years, pupils will memorise more than 40 poems.

 The performance element of our drama study is important.
-Trips to the theatre are arranged throughout the school year to enrich the students’ appreciation and understanding of the plays.
-Our central location gives us access to many great performances locally and there is also an annual trip to The Globe Theatre in London, where the pupils take part in a lively and informative drama workshop.
+Trips to the theatre are arranged every school year to enrich the students’ appreciation and understanding of the plays.

 We encourage our pupils to read for pleasure continually.
 Over the summer we provide some carefully chosen titles for each year group to choose from, so that they can broaden their reading experience.